svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 This case is also one of the simpler ones. `r` is set to the rest of the list and we apply the continuation.

-Now it is time for a more intersting case, `define`.
+Now it is time for a more interesting case, `define`.

 ```
 	if (dec_sym(head) == symrepr_define()) {